efeykr/BlueField/README.md

-# BlueShield
+# BlueField
-BlueShield is designed to turn any bluetooth device to a wireless key for limiting access to your pc while you are away.
+BlueField is designed to turn your phone into to a wireless key for limiting access to your pc while you are away.